-Read command returns valid ciphering status only if a call is in progress or active.
+Read command AT^SIND? returns valid ciphering status only if a call is in progress or active.

-URC with ciphering status change indication appears on this serial device on which URC indication was enabled using AT^SIND.
+URC with ciphering status change indication appears only the interface on which URC indication was enabled using ${\tt AT^SIND}$ .

+"eons"

-"eons" Enhanced Operator Name String (EONS) Indication:
+Enhanced Operator Name String (EONS) Indication:

-The Enhanced Operator Name String indicator feature allows the BGS5 to output various operator names for different PLMN identities via URC.
+The Enhanced Operator Name String indicator feature allows the EHS5-E to output various operator names for different PLMN identities via URC.
 It also allows the output of a different operator name based on a subset of the registered network by using a range of Location Area Codes (LACs) or a single LAC.
 The presentation of the "eons" indicator is determined by network activity.
 For example, the indicator appears every time a location update occurs or a NITZ information is sent, no matter whether or not the status of the EONS information has changed.
 This means that the same EONS information may be reported several times.

-The EONS tables are stored in the SIM and will be read at power-up.
+The EONS tables are stored in the USIM and will be read at power-up.

-Following are the SIM Elementary Files that are affected by the introduction of EONS feature in the SIM:
+Following are the USIM Elementary Files that are affected by the introduction of EONS feature in the USIM:

-EF{SST} (SIM Service Table) - describes which features are active.
+EFSST (USIM Service Table) - describes which features are active.